poppa/php-lime-pro/README.md

 The SQL syntax also handles `LIMIT FROM[, TO]`.

-The Lime XML query also have the operators `%LIKE` and `LIKE%`.
+Lime XML queries also have the operators `%LIKE` and `LIKE%`.
 The SQL parser handles this like in a normal SQL query so you put the wildcard `%` signs on either side of the value and then the parser puts them on the `LIKE` operator for you.
 So to match the beginning of a string you would write it like normal